ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   * Options are often called "parameters" or "arguments".
 Because the documentation field is called ``options``, we will use that term.
   * If the module has no options (for example, it is a ``_facts`` module), all you need is one line: ``options: {}``.
-  * If your module has options (in other words, accepts arguments), documented them thoroughly.
+  * If your module has options (in other words, accepts arguments), document them thoroughly.
 For each module option, include:

   :option-name: